markkampe/Alarm/README.md

    - calls the `InShifter.get` method to get the current status,
       - debouncing (make sure a value lasts long enough before accepting it)
-      - defibrillating (checking for rapidly oscillating values that indicate a sensor failure, and could burn out a zon status relay)
+      - defibrillating (checking for rapidly oscillating values that indicate a sensor failure, and could burn out a zone status relay)
    - update the sensor status LEDs, with color and blinking based on the sensor and system states

 Each indicator has a combination of color (RED, YELLOW, GREEN) and illumination (OFF, ON, SLOW-FLASH, FAST-FLASH).
-The `setLed` method specifies the color and illumination for a particular indicator.
+The `setLed` method sets the desired color and illumination state for a particular indicator.
-The `update` method looks at the nominal status for each LED, sets the appropriate current RED and GREEN LED states, and uses the OutShifter to make it so.
+The `update` method looks at this (per indicator) status, and sets the appropriate current RED and GREEN LED states, and uses the OutShifter to make it so.